 Further reading: An Overview of Loss of Use Coverage

 Landlord insurance comes with replacement cost valuation (RCV) for the dwelling.
 That means you get the total value of rebuilding or repairing your property without depreciation.
 Your deductible will apply, however.

-If you need landlord insurance and aren’t sure where to start, Credible (powered by Young Alfred) can help.
+If you need landlord insurance and aren’t sure where to start, Credible Insurance can help.

 Landlord insurance cost

 Standard home insurances costs around $1,272 per year in the United States, according to the National Association of Insurance Commissioners.
 Landlord insurance, though, is often about 25% higher than home insurance, largely due to the risk of liability and damage from tenants.
 That said, there’s almost no data on the average price of landlord insurance, so it’s hard to provide specifics.

 Here are the answers to some of the most commonly asked questions about landlord insurance.